 About the author: Greg Archbald is the founder of GreaseBook.
 He built the product from inside the oil patch and has spent 15+ years on the operator side of oil and gas technology.

-TinyPumper puts the pumper's tank gauges, run tickets, and downtime notes on a dashboard without a single RTU.
-Because the vendors on this page price for majors: not for stripper operations.
+TinyPumper puts tank gauges, run tickets, pressures, and downtime notes on a dashboard without a single RTU.
+10-minute install.
+Flat rate per site.
+Works at 50 wells or 5,000.

 See how TinyPumper replaces the SCADA shortlist →